yyoshiaki/VIRTUS/README.md

 VIRTUS: a pipeline for comprehensive virus analysis from conventional RNA-seq data Yoshiaki Yasumizu, Atsushi Hara, Shimon Sakaguchi, Naganari Ohkura. *bioRxiv* 2020.05.08.085308; doi: https://doi.org/10.1101/2020.05.08.085308

+## Acknowledgement

+Kozo Nishida : CI config and many other supports.

 ## Licence

 This software is freely available for academic users.
 Usage for commercial purposes is not allowed.
 Please refer to the LICENCE page.